Back to School With ADHD

 - A calendar or daily planner

-- A dry-erase or bulletin board to note due dates and keep track of important reminders
+- A dry-erase or bulletin board to post due dates and reminders

-- A desk organizer and storage bins for school supplies that keep your kid's study space neat and free from distractions
+- A desk organizer and storage bins for school supplies to keep his study space neat and free from distractions

-Let your child help make a shopping list of supplies for the coming year.
-Consider getting an extra set of textbooks to keep at home, too.
+Let him help make a shopping list for supplies for the coming year.
+Ask his school if you can get an extra set of textbooks to keep at home.

 Plan Your Back-to-School Calendar

-Write all of the activities your child has planned for the school year on one big calendar.
+Write all of the activities your child has planned on one big calendar.
 Include things like after-school clubs, sports, music lessons, and regular play dates.
 Add special projects and tests as they come up.
-Make sure you've left time each day for homework, plus some time to relax and have fun.
+Leave room in each day for homework, plus some time to relax and have fun.

-Let your child help design their schedule, so they feel a sense of control and ownership.
-Go over the schedule each day until they understand the routine.
+Let her help design the schedule, so she feels a sense of control and ownership.
+Go over the schedule each day until she understands the routine.

 Ease Into the New Schedule

-If your child got used to sleeping late during summer vacation, start waking them up a little bit earlier each day so they're not groggy when school starts.
-Make bedtime a little earlier each night, too, so they still get enough sleep.
+If your child slept late during summer vacation, start waking him up a little earlier each day.
+That way he won’t be groggy when school starts.
+Make bedtime a little earlier each night, too, so he gets enough sleep.

-Start them back on any ADHD medicines if you've taken a break for the summer.
+Start him back on any ADHD medicines if you took a break for the summer.

 Post the Routine

-Put a list of the daily morning activities on the fridge or wherever your child will see it.
-Write down everything they'll need to do before walking out the door, including:
+Put a list of the daily morning activities on the fridge or somewhere your child will see it.
+Write down everything she needs to do before walking out the door, including: